PASADENA JOURNAL

 The focal point of this evaluation lies in the implementation of Assembly Bill 481 (AB 481), a piece of legislation that took effect on January 1, 2022.
 This bill places stringent requirements on law enforcement agencies looking to maintain their access to military equipment.
 Among these requirements are the drafting of a comprehensive military equipment policy, obtaining approval from the governing body, and ensuring public accessibility to the policy.

 June 20, 2022, marked a significant date for Pasadena when the City Council adopted Ordinance no. 7395, officially enacting the PPD Military Equipment Policy 711.
 This policy meticulously outlines the nature and use of military equipment, ranging from unmanned aerial vehicles to armored personnel carriers, tear gas, and specialized firearms.
 Its primary aim is to provide transparency and oversight to a department that wields a formidable arsenal.
+Central to AB 481 is the stipulation for an annual military equipment report, which spans from June 2022 to June 2023.
+This report serves as a litmus test for the PPD's compliance with its own military equipment policy and guides the Council's decisions on whether amendments are necessary.

 Notably, community involvement plays a pivotal role in this evaluation process.
 Government Code Section 7072(b) mandates that the PPD must host at least one well-publicized community engagement meeting.
 This meeting provides residents with a platform to voice their concerns and ask questions about the military equipment report and the PPD's financial allocation towards such equipment.